civo/docs/content/docs/kubernetes/load-balancers.md

       kubernetes.civo.com/max-concurrent-requests: "20000"
 ```

-Additional load balancers will be charged for each 10,000 requests above the default limit.

-:::tip
-You can update any of the configuration options detailed above in your service definition and re-apply it to your cluster without having to remove and re-create the load balancer.
+:::warning
+If you update the maxmimum concurrent requests annotation, the load balancer will have a brief period of downtime as it rebuilds.
 :::

+An additional load balancer charge will be levied for each 10,000 requests above the default limit.

 ## Viewing details of a Kubernetes load balancer